LegendaryLinux/arch76-oryxpro5/README.md

 * After two months of usage, it seems like discrete-graphics mode offers the best battery life when not performing GPU intensive tasks.
-As it is not possible to power-off the discrete GPU, I suspect it remains in low power mode while the onboard GPU handles rendering.
+As it is not possible to power-off the discrete GPU, I suspect it remains in low power mode while there are no GPU intensive processes running.
+It occurs to me this is probably because the `nvidia` kernel module is loaded and in use, enabling low-power mode.
+In onboard-graphics mode, the Nvidia card does not have a kernel module loaded, and therefore may not be able to activate low power mode.

 * I have been looking into PRIME rendering as a better implementation of hybrid-graphics mode.
 At the moment, it doesn't work quite right.
 If the `nvidia` module is loaded, the